qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_arguments.rst

 parent
 ^^^^^^

-    The parent node lets you define the argument parent which will take ownership of argument and will destroy the C++ child object when the parent is destroyed (see :ref:`ownership-parent`).
+    The ``parent`` node lets you define the argument parent which will take ownership of argument and will destroy the C++ child object when the parent is destroyed (see :ref:`ownership-parent`).
+    It is a child of the :ref:`modify-argument` node.

     .. code-block:: xml